gscano/buffer_handle/README.md

 #### Function signature

 The configuration comes as the first template parameter.
-It is then followed by other configuration template parameters, such as *alignment*, *padding* and *case*, and functors.
+It is then followed by other configuration template parameters, such as *alignment*, *padding*, *case*, and functors.
 Then the action parameter is supplied, followed by template parameters for which argument deduction would happen frequently.
 For clarity, the first argument is the buffer.

 ```cpp
 template<config Config, ..., action Action, ...>